 A student may not receive a degree in a semester in which she/he is officially on a leave of absence.

-The maximum period of time allowable to complete programs on the master's level, with the exception of the master’s in teaching, is five years; for the doctoral level, three years following completion of course work and the qualifying exam, generally eight years total.
+The maximum period of time allowable to complete programs on the master's level, with the exception of the M.A. in Education, is five years; for the doctoral level, three years following completion of course work and the qualifying exam, generally eight years total.
 The Master's in Education with Emphasis in Teaching (MEET) Program allows for eight years maximum for the completion of the degree.
 Students in this program complete their credential course work first and then have up to five years in which to teach and gain experience before returning to complete the master’s degree.